67587597/FSND-Capstone/README.md

 Follow instructions to install the latest version of python for your platform in the [python docs](https://docs.python.org/3/using/unix.html#getting-and-installing-the-latest-version-of-python)

 # PIP Dependencies
-Once you have your virtual environment setup and running, install dependencies by naviging to the project directory and running:
+Once you have your virtual environment setup and running, install dependencies by navigating to the project directory and running:

     pip install -r requirements.txt

-This will install all of the required packages addeded within the `requirements.txt` file.
+This will install all of the required packages which added within the `requirements.txt` file.

 # Database

-to create database use below command createdb -U [username] we_donors
+to create the database, use below command createdb -U [username] we_donors

-to create test database use below command createdb -U [username] we_donors_test
+to create the test database, use below command createdb -U [username] we_donors_test

+# authentication
+There are 2 tokens (aministrator_token donor_token) provided for authentication purpose in setup.sh

 # running the server
 to run the server locally, navigate to project directory and use below commands